 Workforce Management Software

 How well are you scheduling your agents?
 Do you have a comprehensive system that takes into account breaks, training, vacations, and sick leave?
 The latest workforce management software has the ability to automate the process of hiring and scheduling agents to ensure that customer calls are handled at an optimal service level.
 This software is undoubtedly necessary for inbound contact centers, particularly those with more than 100 agents or for those that are operating from multiple sites or have many interaction types.

 Customers want information and service from a variety of channels including mobile apps, web, chat, social media, email, text, and set-top boxes.
 If they are not able to get the help they need, they will ultimately dial into a contact center with the expectation of speaking with a live representative.

 The challenge is accessing the information customers have already provided on other channels when they do call an agent for help.
-VHT Conversation Bridge has solved this challenge with a solution that captures information from non-voice interactions and provides it to a live agent when a callback occurs.
+VHT Digital has solved this challenge with a solution that captures information from non-voice interactions and provides it to a live agent when a callback occurs.

-The benefits of Conversation Bridge are substantial.
-The solution not only reduces a customer’s need for repeating their question or problem, it enables them to request a callback from the channel they are using.
+The benefits of a digital callback are substantial.
+The solution not only reduces a customer’s need for repeating their question or problem, it also enables them to request a callback from the channel they are using.
 This results in improved agent productivity, faster resolutions, and ultimately greater customer satisfaction.